joachimprinzbach/BiZEPS/doc/Tasks.md

     * How to create and distribute in DockerCI environment
     * Scripts?

-## BiZEPS at Amazon Cloud
-**Acceptance Criteria:**
-BiZEPS runs on Amazon AWS cloud

-**Tasks**

-- Install script for Docker at AWS cloud
-- Setup and test DockerCI at cloud

 ## BiZEPS Jenkins Login with public/private key
 - Try to login with key pair instead of password
 - Jenkins on Amazon is public to anyone in the world!